Letter to a Home Seller – Is it a good idea?

 When a letter to a home seller won’t help

 A letter to a home seller won’t work when that seller is an investor.
 The wise investor knows all the numbers to make his or her sale a success.
 They’re not interested in hearing anything other than the bottom line.
 They want the net from the sale so they can start planning their next transaction.
 I’ve worked with homebuyers who wanted to write a letter anyway, and that was fine.
-But when you’re dealing with an investor know that the letter to a home seller won’t help.
+But when you’re dealing with an investor know that a letter to a home seller won’t help.

 I remind home sellers that this is a business transaction.
 Many won’t have this chance again.
 They’ve lived in their homes for decades.
 And over those years, the house has accumulated equity that likely won’t happen again.
 They need to look past the desire to be nice.
 And not worry about who’s going to live in “their” home.
 Selling a property isn’t about making sure the neighbors get a good family to live there.

 A letter to a home seller – the beginning

 When the letter to a home seller initially became popular there were a few rumblings about the possibility of discrimination.
 We’ve been talking about it for years.
 One of the main components of a letter is a picture of the buyer.
 So if, for example, the home seller chooses an offer solely based on the race of the buyer that’s going to be a problem.
 It creates a perfect storm for a lawsuit.

 So why doesn’t a letter like that work?
 Because they won’t ever see them.